Xiaosheng-Zhao/ST4Diffusion/README.md

 <img width="750" src="ST4Diffusion.png"/img>
 </p>
 <p align = "center">
+  DDPM for image generation conditional on the astrophysical parameter
 </p>

 The StyleGAN2 implementation is based on the related branch in [this repository](https://github.com/dkn16/stylegan2-pytorch).